Here are details of our current meetings programme and our newsletter.

 Doors open at 7.15pm and the meetings start at 7.30 pm.

-Tea, coffee and biscuits are available at each meeting.
-Society publications are available at meetings and we have a Society library where members may borrow local history books and videos.
+Tea, coffee and biscuits are available at each meeting and Society publications are available to purchase.
 The hall is equipped with a sound and induction loop system.

 The Society arranges public local history displays from time to time including taking part in the Heritage Open Day each year.
 Future events will be announced on this page.

 November 21 Emma Wilmott - forgotten artist of the Dukeries.
 Richard Gaunt

 Jan-16 ROBERT MEE BRADSHAW'S AND AN EARLY RAILWAY TOUR

 Mar-20 ANN FEATHERSTONE FOOLS AND HORSES - THE VICTORIAN CIRCUS

 Jun-19 JOHN BECKETT THE GREAT ESCAPE FROM SUTTON BONINGTON

 Aug-21 JANINE TANNER NOTTINGHAM ‘S VICTORIA STATION